py415/flash-chat-ios/README.md

 ## Product Spec
 ### User Stories

+- [X] User shall be able to see animated title in welcome screen.
 - [ ] User shall be able to login.
 - [ ] User shall be able to register for a new account.
 - [ ] User shall be able to send messages.